 Further details in relation to the agreement between the Company and Onyx Corporate Pty Ltd are set out at Section 13.9.

-Benefico Pty Ltd Mr Ismail has a relevant interest in 200,000 Shares (to be issued at Settlement of the Acquisition) pursuant to the NFE Convertible Loan Agreement with Benefico Pty Ltd (or its nominee) (see Section 13.5 for a summary of the NFE Convertible Loan Agreement), a company controlled by Mr Ismail's spouse, in its capacity as an NFE Lender.
-Consideration Shares and Performance Shares Mr Ismail has a relevant interest in 1,866,667 Consideration Shares and 1,866,667 Performance Shares pursuant to the HOA between the Company and Dotz due to him being the controller of Romfal Sifat Pty Ltd <the a="" c="" family="" fizmail="">.</the> A summary of the HOA is set out at Section 13.1.
-Arm's length terms The Current Directors' note that each of the abovementioned arrangements were negotiated on an arm's length basis.
-Koumanagamant A Key management personnel After successful completion of the Transaction, it is proposed that senior management of the Company will be: Sections 9.2, 13.10.2, proposed that senior management of the Company 9.2, proposed that senior management of the Company will be:Dr Michael Shtein (Chief Technology Officer); 9.2, 13.10.2, and proposed that senior management of the Company will be: Dr Michael Shtein (Chief Technology Officer); and 9.2, 13.10.2, and proposed that senior management of the Company will be: Dr Michael Shtein (Chief Technology Officer); and Mr Eran Gilboa (Chief Financial Officer).
-The profiles of senior management are set out in 9.2, 13.10.2, and proposed that senior management of the Company will be: Dr Michael Shtein (Chief Technology Officer); and Mr Eran Gilboa (Chief Financial Officer).
+Benefico Pty Ltd

+Mr Ismail has a relevant interest in 200,000 Shares (to be issued at Settlement of the Acquisition) pursuant to the NFE Convertible Loan Agreement with Benefico Pty Ltd (or its nominee) (see Section 13.5 for a summary of the NFE Convertible Loan Agreement), a company controlled by Mr Ismail's spouse, in its capacity as an NFE Lender.

+Consideration Shares and Performance Shares

+Mr Ismail has a relevant interest in 1,866,667 Consideration Shares and 1,866,667 Performance Shares pursuant to the HOA between the Company and Dotz due to him being the controller of Romfal Sifat Pty Ltd <The Fizmail Family A/c>.

+A summary of the HOA is set out at Section 13.1.

+Arm's length terms

+The Current Directors' note that each of the abovementioned arrangements were negotiated on an arm's length basis.

+Key management personnel

+After successful completion of the Transaction, it is proposed that senior management of the Company will be:

+- Dr Michael Shtein (Chief Technology Officer); and - Mr Eran Gilboa (Chief Financial Officer).

 The profiles of senior management are set out in Section 9.2.
-Both Messrs Shtein and Gilboa have entered into agreements with Dotz in relation to their respective rolls, upon which it has been agreed that Dr Shtein shall be paid a monthly salary of USD\$15,750 (plus benefits), and Mr Gilboa shall be paid a monthly fee 9.2, 13.10.2, and proposed that senior management of the Company will be: Dr Michael Shtein (Chief Technology Officer); and Mr Eran Gilboa (Chief Financial Officer).
-The profiles of senior management are set out in Section 9.2.

 Both Messrs Shtein and Gilboa have entered into agreements with Dotz in relation to their respective rolls, upon which it has been agreed that Dr Shtein shall be paid a monthly salary of USD\$15,750 (plus benefits), and Mr Gilboa shall be paid a monthly fee of USD\$7,000 (plus value added tax).

-Summaries of the material terms and conditions of the abovementioned agreements are set out at 9.2, 13.10.2, and
+Summaries of the material terms and conditions of the abovementioned agreements are set out at Sections 13.10.2 and 13.10.3.

+Current Directors

+Current Directors, Messrs Davy, Jewson, and Ms Garic intend to retire upon completion of the Transaction.
+As at the date of this Prospectus, none of the Current Directors have a relevant interest in any Securities, and will not have a relevant interest in any Securities after completion of the Transaction.

+Section

+Sections 9.2, 13.10.2, and